esper-io/dev-docs/docs/home/console.md

 ![Reboot](./assets/NewConsole/DeviceFullScreen.png)

-To exit the full screen view, simply press your esc on your PC’s keyboard.
+To exit the full screen view, simply press **esc** on your PC’s keyboard.

 #### Remote Control